-This indicates the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is generally a correlation between avoiding hospitalizations and the quality of rehabilitation services.
+This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is typically a correlation between having fewer hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits

-Measures the number of emergency room visits per thousand days of short-term care.
-Avoiding medical emergencies is one way to gauge patient care during rehabilitation.
+This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Staying out of the emergency room is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement